-- a.
-New water facilities shall meet fire flow requirements listed in the California Fire Code, Appendix B, in addition to the average daily demand. - Proof of the ability to comply with the fire flow requirements shall be submitted with the application for development.
-Proof may consist of a letter of certification from the responsible water supply entity. - c.
-In order to qualify for the sprinkler fire flow reduction, a building must be completely protected by an automatic sprinkler system installed in accordance with NFPA 13 and the latest edition of the California Building Code Standards.
-Approved backflow prevention device(s) may be required by the responsible water supply entity. - d.
+- Maximum Driving Distance from Hydrant to Building - For specific projects or occupancies, greater fire flows may be required. - For land divisions creating large lots, a maximum of one hydrant per proposed building site shall be required. - Fire flows of not less than 500 gpm will be acceptable if the responsible water supply entity is implementing an adopted capital improvement plan to upgrade the water system to provide the needed fire flows.
+Plans shall be approved by the County Fire Warden. - d.
+Fire flows and hydrant spacing for new developments utilizing the planned development zone district, density averaging or clustering will be based upon the actual density created by the clustering. - In order to qualify for the sprinkler fire flow reduction, a building must be completely protected by an automatic sprinkler system installed in accordance with NFPA 13 and the latest edition of the California Building Code Standards.
+Approved backflow prevention device(s) may be required by the responsible water supply entity. - e.
 If the fire flows listed in the California Fire Code, Appendix B are greater than those required by the Insurance Services Office (ISO) Guide for Determination of Needed Fire Flow, the lesser fire flow shall be allowed for the development.
-However, system design may be required to meet higher fire flow requirements for future development or expansion. - e.
+However, system design may be required to meet higher fire flow requirements for future development or expansion. - f.
 On residential and commercial projects where minimum fire flow or hydrant size or spacing cannot be achieved, the Fire Warden may, where reasonable fire protection can otherwise be supplied, approve reduced fire flows, hydrant size or increase spacing if alternate facilities or construction methods can be provided to assure reasonable fire protection.
 (CFC, Sections B103.1 and B103.2)